tombell/memoir/README.md

 # Memoir

-Command-line tools and API server for Memoir.
+Command-line tools and API server for hosting track lists for DJ mixes.